preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/layout/index.rst

 .. image:: layout-click-plus-612.png

-2. Add a name for the layout in any or all the available tenant languages (click the flag to change language).
+2. Add a name for the layout in any available tenant language.
 3. Click "Create".

 .. image:: layout-click-create-612.png